ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

     3. Define recurrence relation and base cases then went to implement.

 * There are mainly two parts of the space consumption that one should bear in mind when calculating the space complexity of a recursion algorithm: **recursion related** and **non-recursion related space.**
+    1. **Recursion Related Space:** The recursion related space refers to the memory cost that is incurred directly by the recursion, i.e. the stack to keep track of recursive function calls.
+In order to complete a typical function call, the system should allocate some space in the stack to hold three important pieces of information:
+        1. The returning address of the function call.
+Once the function call is completed, the program should know where to return to, i.e. the point before the function call;
+        2. The parameters that are passed to the function call;
+        3. The local variables within the function call.
+        4. Example: Mergesort making copies of the array into subarrays in each iteration.
+Keeping previous iterations from the program such as the fibonacci series is not RRS!
+    2. **Non-Recursion Related Space:** As suggested by the name, the non-recursion related space refers to the memory space that is not directly related to recursion, which typically includes the space (normally in heap) that is allocated for the global variables.
+        1. E.g: Keeping the values of previous fibonacci series calculations in a hashmap.

+* It is due to these recursion related space consumption that sometimes one might run into a situation called stack overflow, where the stack allocated for a program reaches its maximum space limit and the program ends up with failure.
+Therefore, when designing a recursion algorithm, one should carefully evaluate if there is a possibility of stack overflow when the input scales up.

 * Execution tree, which is a tree that is used to denote the execution flow of a recursive function in particular.
 Each node in the tree represents an invocation of the recursive function.
 Therefore, the total number of nodes in the tree corresponds to the number of recursion calls during the execution.
 Could be used to approximate time complexity.

 * Given a recursion algorithm, its time complexity O(T) is typically the product of the number of recursion invocations (denoted as R) and the time complexity of calculation (denoted as O(s) that incurs along with each recursion call: